 Master of Education (MEd) in Curriculum & Instruction with a specialization in Elementary Education

-The School of Education offers a Master of Education (M.Ed.) degree in Curriculum & Instruction which provides certified teachers with advanced coursework to pursue a specialization in elementary education.
-The program extends teachers’ knowledge beyond initial teacher preparation and/or alternative teacher preparation by focusing on advanced coursework that targets foundations, philosophies, research, content disciplines, pedagogical methods, and materials.
-Once enrolled, students have five years to complete all requirements for the degree.
+The Master of Education (MEd) degree in Curriculum & Instruction provides certified teachers with advanced coursework to pursue a specialization in elementary education.
+The program extends teachers’ knowledge beyond initial teacher preparation and/or alternative teacher preparation by focusing on advanced coursework in foundations, philosophies, research, content disciplines, pedagogical methods, and materials.
+Once enrolled, students have five years to complete all degree requirements.